onedebos/owonikoko/README.md

 # OwoNiKoko

-In Nigeria, people generally have a number of Bank Accounts.
+In Nigeria, people generally have a number of bank accounts.
 Remembering all those bank accounts especially for different people can be a battle.
 Here's a simple app that lets you keep everyone's bank accounts in one place so you can simply go to the app and copy and paste anytime you want to make a transfer or send one of your many account numbers to someone else.
 This app is designed for mobile view.

 ![screenshot](https://res.cloudinary.com/onedebeos/image/upload/f_auto,q_auto/v1583532804/iphoneMockupOwonikoko_a7o3ru.png)